httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 --- abstract

 This specification defines an extension to HTTP Caching, changing how URI query parameters impact caching.
+It introduces the `"No-Vary-Search"` response header field, which allows origin servers to signal to caches that certain query parameters do not semantically affect the served response and can be ignored for cache matching purposes.

 --- middle